GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-28/index.md

 Other important differences between Bling and other platforms include:

-- iOS apps are required to be single-process, so Bling can't `fork()`.
+- iOS apps are required to be single-process, so Bling can't [`fork()`](https://en.wikipedia.org/wiki/Fork_(system_call)).
 - Bling is written in Objective-C++ (a mix of C++ and Objective-C), along with some Swift.
-- While you can compile and run Bling directly on an iOS device, it's possible to do a lot in the quite capable device simulator that Apple provides.
+- While you can compile and run Bling directly on an iOS device, you can also do a lot of feature development in the quite capable device simulator that Apple provides.

 Getting started with Bling is easy once you get set up.
 You will need: